David-Ciz/langchain-multipurpose-agent/README.md

 To easily test the api, use 'quick_api_tests.py'

 # 5. Planned features
-- Better documentation extraction based on section headers
+- Better documentation extraction based on section headers and filtering out small documents
 - adding the other  GenAI Node.js SDK documentation that I totally didn't miss in the instructions
-- better document extraction with advanced techniques like reranking and better summarization
+- better document extraction with advanced techniques to better summarize
 - better memory management with better chat history summarization
 - answering questions from pdf/csv file
+- other llms support
+- more databases support
 - dockerization
 - and more